 Exercise 3.
 Gratitude writing

-Writing can also focus on gratitude exercises.
-This helps you become aware of what positive things you have experienced in life.
-In addition, it also gives us a way to reflect on our progress and our past journey.
+In addition, it also gives a way to reflect on our progress and our past journey.

-Moreover, it gives you the right orientation and focus, allowing you to re-center by realizing what is important.
+This can lead to the right focus, allowing you to re-center yourself by realizing what is really important.

 Exercise 4.
 Mind dumps